andrew/ultimate-awesome/README.md

 - [awesome-e2k](https://github.com/e2k-community/awesome-e2k) - Awesome-e2k.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
-- [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.